 Unfortunately, unless you have a sustainable cost advantage, you can’t keep up this strategy for long.
 All it takes is someone willing to undercut your lowest price.
 The lowest-cost strategy also exposes you to commoditization and a much wider range of competitors, including do-it-yourself options, off-shoring and automation.

-Porter’s other way — and a better way — is to stand apart.
+Porter’s other way — and usually a better way — is to set your firm apart.
 Be different.
-Separate yourself from competitors in a way that is both important and relevant to potential clients.
+Separate yourself from competitors in a way that is meaningful and relevant to potential clients.

-According to our definition above, this is a differentiation strategy.
+Determining how to do this is a differentiation strategy.

-Now, a point of differentiation may be broad-based and set you apart from the rest of the industry or more narrow, appealing to a niche market.
-This latter approach is often referred to as a focused or concentrated strategy.
+Now, a point of differentiation may be broad-based and set you apart from the rest of the industry, or it may be more narrow, appealing to a niche market.
+This second approach is often referred to as a focused or concentrated strategy.

 Differentiation Strategy Examples

-Here’s an example of a broad differentiator: adopt a very different business model.
+One way to set your firm apart would be to adopt a business model that’s different from your competitors.
 Let’s say that hourly billing is widespread in your industry.
-Offering a pay-for-results billing model, instead, would separate you from competitors.
+Offering a pay-for-results billing model, instead, would be a clear differentiator.

-Of course, developing a broad-based differentiation strategy, in which your firm is substantially different from your industry as a whole, is hard to achieve.
+Of course, developing a broad-based differentiation strategy—one that’s substantially different from your competition—isn’t always easy.
 And even if you were able to pull it off, what’s to keep a competitor from emulating your approach?

 This is why many firms choose to compete with a focused strategy.
 In a focused strategy you narrow your appeal to a niche audience.

-For example, an accounting firm that works exclusively with chain restaurants has a very compelling differentiator to that niche market segment.
-However, a different audience segment, such as automobile dealers, would find no value in working with the restaurant specialists.
+For example, an accounting firm that works exclusively with chain restaurants has a differentiator that is very compelling to that niche market segment.
+However, other segments, such as automobile dealers, would find no value in working with the restaurant specialists.

 1. You do not have to compete on price alone.

-Since you have distinguished yourself from your competitors the prospective client cannot reduce their choice to the dimension of cost alone.
+Once you have distinguished yourself from a sea of look-alike competitors the prospective client cannot reduce their choice to the dimension of cost alone.

-1. You have greater appeal to your target audience.
+1. You are more appealing to your target audience.

-Since you are different, and presumably better, you make a more appealing choice.
+Since you are different, and presumably better than a generalist, you make a more appealing choice.
 This makes it easier to generate interest and close sales.

 1. There is no direct substitute.

-This is a related point to the appeal of your difference.
-Lack of direct comparability forces the prospect to focus on the incremental value of your difference.
+Well-differentiated firms are unique, which means a buyer can’t directly compare you to other service providers.
+This forces the prospect to focus on the incremental value of your difference.
 This adds value that other options do not have.

 1. You increase loyalty.

 Greater value and a lack of comparable substitutes result in greater loyalty to your firm.
-There is no good reason to switch (if you are delivering on your promise) and no comparable alternative to switch to.
+There is no good reason to switch (assuming you are delivering on your promise)—and no comparable alternative to switch to.

 1. You can command greater fees.

-Assuming that your differentiation is one that adds value and is not available elsewhere you are in a position to command higher fees.
+If your point of differentiation delivers additional value and is not available elsewhere you are in a position to command higher fees.
 This is especially true if your differentiator is around specialized expertise.

-A differentator is something that makes your business meaningfully different from your competitors and more valuable in the eyes of your target audience.
+A differentiator is a characteristic that makes your business meaningfully different from your competitors and more valuable in the eyes of your target audience.
 Differentiators are the building blocks of a differentiation strategy.

-But simply calling something a differentiator doesn’t make it so.
+But simply calling something a differentiator doesn’t make it one.

 First it must pass three tests.